 Any S-100-based Product Specification should provide information on how data conforming to the Product Specification is to be captured.
 This information should be as detailed and specific as necessary.
 To this end, the S-100 Product Specification Template recommends the development of a Data Classification and Encoding Guide (DCEG).
 The DCEG is used to link real world examples to the data model.
-For example, the DCEG can explain how different types of underwater rock are to be encoded using a specific data model, including which feature class should be used; what attributes; and their expected values that correspond to the different types of underwater rock.
+For example, the DCEG can explain how different types of underwater rock are to be encoded using a specific data model, including which feature type should be used; what attributes; and their expected values that correspond to the different types of underwater rock.

 The data capture guide is mostly used by the data producers and serves as a collective instructional document of globally common rules on how to create data according to a specific Product Specification.
 The document will grow with experience as more special cases get resolved into a globally agreed-upon process.
 This also improves overall consistency among producers and products, leading to more stable user systems as all stakeholders gain a common understanding of how to use the data products.